Yobari-Timeliners/golubets/packages/golub/README.md

 ### Supported Datatypes

-Pigeon uses the `StandardMessageCodec` so it supports [any datatype platform channels support](https://flutter.dev/to/platform-channels-codec).
+Golub uses the `StandardMessageCodec` so it supports [any datatype platform channels support](https://flutter.dev/to/platform-channels-codec).

 Custom classes, nested datatypes, and enums are also supported.